-Author has written 8 stories for Supernatural, Fantasy, and Mythology.
+Author has written 15 stories for Supernatural, Fantasy, Mythology, and Horror.

 Always wanted to write, never really followed through until I discovered the internet--no judgment.
 (I can't really count the reviews, as most tend to be highly supportive, and the critical ones have all been constructive criticism.)
 I have lots of ideas I'm just setting down, and it's great!
 None of it is perfect; I'm at the stage where getting it down is more important.
 Maybe someday, I'll go back and actually edit.
 This is learning by doing.
 Character development, story line, etc. I start out with vague ideas of where I want to go, and the results often surprise me.
 What do I like?
 Anime.
 I started out writing fanfiction on mediaminer.
 Graduated to my own stories after that.
 Science fiction, fantasy.
 Do I have an all-time favorite book?
 There are too many--and just coincidentally, most of the authors are women.
 CJ Cherryh, Janny Wurts, Katherine Kurtz, Louise Cooper (Time Master series), but there are others I absolutely love--can SF writers change your life?
 Absolutely!
 Roger Zelazny.
 I memorized whole passages of "Lord of Light."
 Samuel Delaney.
 Dhalgren.
 Empire Star.
 Too too many.
 The author who started it all for me, and I came across her in a Junior High reading book too many years ago to mention, is Zenna Henderson.
 "Pilgrimage: Book of the People."
 There is wonder out there.
 Believe it.